DanielMichael82/walk_locally-MS2/README.md

 #### Typography

 The Lato is the main font used throughout the site with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Open-Sans.
+Open-Sans is also used throughout the site to support Lato.

 #### Imagery

 Imagery is important.
-The large, hero image is designed to be striking and catch the user's attention.
-It also calls out community to me and this want I wanted to bring to the home page.
+The large, hero image is designed to be striking and catch the user's attention, I have added animations to emphasise this.

 #### Wireframes